Welcome

 01255 504528

-Spring Meadow Primary School and School House Nursery recognises that positive behaviour and good attendance are essential in order to raise standards of pupil attainment and to give every child/young person the best educational experience possible.
+Spring Meadow Primary School and School House Nursery recognises that positive behaviour and good attendance are essential in order for pupils to get the most of their school experience, including their attainment, wellbeing and wider life chances.

 The law entitles every child of compulsory school age to an efficient, full-time education suitable to their age, aptitude, and any special educational need they may have.
 It is the legal responsibility of every parent to make sure their child receives that education either by attendance at a school or by education otherwise than at a school.